 BNSF 7200 at Hesse Avenue south of Corcoran.
-Chris and Robin were having a good time at Hesse Avenue.
-From here we headed up north to the big curve south of the Kings River.
-We took CA Highway 43 north to Flint Avenue west and at the tracks we saw a headlight coming our way.
+Chris and Robin were having a good time, From here we headed up north to the big curve south of the Kings River and took CA Highway 43 north to Flint Avenue west and at the tracks, saw a headlight coming our way.

 BNSF 6586 at Flint Avenue north of Hanford.
 We stayed west of Flint Avenue then went north on 12th Aveune to Douglas Avenue.

 San Joaquin train 716 running twenty-six minutes late this early evening.
-We drove back to Deer Avenue and took CA Highway 43 to Selma where we gassed up the rental car then went to Carl's Junior for dinner before we drove north up CA Highway 99 to Jensen Avenue and the Vagabond Inn in Fresno for our first night.The Trip North Part 2 3/13/2015
+We drove back to Deer Avenue and took CA Highway 43 to Selma where we filled the rental car with petrol then went to Carl's Junior for dinner before driving north on CA Highway 99 to Jensen Avenue and the Vagabond Inn in Fresno for our first night.The Trip North Part 2 3/13/2015

-At 7:00 AM we met up with Robin and soon the three of us were having breakfast at MacDonald.
-I had my Hot Cakes and sausage.
+At 7:00 AM we met up with Robin and soon the three of us were having breakfast at McDonald's where I had my hot cakes and sausage.
 From here we took Jensen Avenue over the BNSF mainline to the Calwa Yard office and parked.

-The Santa Fe Calwa Station is the BNSF yard office in Fresno.
+The Santa Fe Calwa station built in 1922 is the BNSF yard office in Fresno.

 This very large BNSF sign stands above the former Santa Fe station at Calwa Yard.
 From here we drove over to Van Ness Street where we found a San Joaquin Valley Railroad train stopped waiting to cross the BNSF mainline.

 The back of that San Joaquin Valley Railroad train.